 Now I’m scooping up some of these blog posts for my next book, tentatively titled, My Checkered Life: A Collection of Blog Posts, the cover probably including a “checkered” quilt pattern like the one above.

 Selected blog posts will form the anchor points for the themes in this book: Moments of High Emotion, Aunt Ruthie Longenecker’s Diary entries, Longenecker Artifacts, Life of the Spirit, and Recipes.
 In another section, writers, especially beginning memoirists, can find their own direction reading 10 steps toward publishing my memoir, Mennonite Daughter.

 Quilts tell stories.
 In order to begin, you don’t have to know how your story will end.
 Sometimes your narrative can come together without your consciously thinking about it.
 Taking a walk, soaking in a tub, or chatting with friends often summons the next, best step.
 I have gotten better results when I “Go with the flow” rather than straining to make my characters or plot sequence work in a prescribed way.
 Above all, trust that in the end, your story, whatever genre, will lead to a satisfying conclusion.

 In addition to the suggestions above, what other story categories would you like to see included in this collection?

 What do you think of the title?

-With publication sometime in 2022, nothing about the proposed book is cast in stone.
+With publication sometime in early 2023, nothing about the proposed book is cast in stone.
 I am completely open to your ideas.